-For these two buddies, both struggling to adjust to civilian life, and uncertain if they’d ever make another film, it was the perfect situation.
+For these two friends, both struggling to adjust to civilian life; both uncertain if they’d ever make another film, it was the perfect arrangement.
 Building kites and model airplanes together, often in complete silence, was the balm Hank and Jim both needed.

 Finally, things took a turn for the better in the careers of both men.
 For Jim, that career turn began with a call from Frank Capra.

-Frank Capra's Return and the Founding of Liberty Films
+Frank Capra's Return & the Founding of Liberty Films

-Capra, himself recently returned from military service, also felt like a fish-out-of-water in Hollywood.
-As Capra remembered in his autobiography [aff. link]
+Capra, recently returned from military service himself, also felt like a misfit in this new Hollywood.
+As Capra remembered in his autobiography [aff. link]:

 “Directors can never return to the same Hollywood twice.
 After an absence of four years the turnover was astonishing.
 I hardly knew anyone.
 The new faces were younger, brassier, more flushed with success.
 It was most disconcerting to be introduced to an upcoming actress or director and have them ask, ‘Frank who?’